 Caffeine: This can interfere with your sleep cycle and make it hard for your adrenals to recover.
 If you must drink coffee or a caffeinated beverage, then have a limited amount in the morning before noon.

-Sugar & sweeteners: Includes avoiding high fructose corn syrup and artificial sweetener as well.
-Avoid sugary foods, cereals, candy, sweets, etc. Be aware that sugar is an additive in many breads, condiments and dressings.
+Sugar & sweeteners: Includes avoiding high fructose corn syrup and artificial sweeteners as well.
+Avoid sugary foods, cereals, candy, sweets, etc. Be aware that sugar my an additive in bread, condiments, and dressings.
 Try to avoid as much extra sugar as possible.
 Use raw honey or stevia as an alternative.

 Processed and Microwaved foods: First of all the microwave has its own dangers, but additionally, most microwaveable foods have many preservatives and fillers that are hard to digest and wear out your body’s energy and digestion cycle.
 Try to buy food on the outer walls of your grocery store and prepare your own food whenever possible.

-Next, you will want to add in nutrient dense foods that are easy to digest and have healing qualities.
+Next, you will want to add nutrient-dense foods that are easy to digest and have healing qualities.
 Some of the top superfoods for adrenal health include: